-Table 2.
-Clinical differential diagnostics of cutaneous melanoma a histological evaluation before the scar is removed and the sentinel node biopsy is performed.
-In patients without symptoms, there is no need to perform other additional tests, which mainly concerns computed tomography of the brain, chest, abdominal cavity and pelvis with contrast (CT) and positron emission tomography (PET).
-CT or PET may be considered in patients with diagnosed skin melanoma in clinical stage IIC and III (especially if the clinical metastases to the lymph nodes are present) or with isolated metastases to the distant organs.
-In the case of the clinical metastases to the inguinal lymph nodes it is recommended that CT or magnetic resonance imaging (MRI) of the pelvis and abdomen be performed.
+The supplementary diagnostic tests used in clinical staging of the melanoma include: essential blood test [peripheral blood morphology, liver enzymes levels, lactate dehydrogenase (LDH) activity], radiologic exam (RTG) of the chest in an anteroposterior and in lateral projection as well as the ultrasonographic exam of the abdomen and of the locoregional lymph nodes.
+In asymptomatic patients, no other supplementary test should be done, including computed tomography (CT) and positron emission tomography (PET).
+CT or PET may be considered in patients with diagnosed skin melanoma in clinical stage III (especially if the clinical metastases to the lymph nodes are present) or with isolated metastases to the distant organs.
+In the case of the clinical metastases to the inguinal lymph nodes it is recommended that CT or magnetic resonance imaging (MRI) of the pelvis and abdomen is performed.